-Carl’s Place offer different sized versions that either come with feet so you can sit them on the ground, or you can go cheaper and just buy the frame and screen so that it hangs from a fence, pergola, or wall.
+Carl’s Place offers different-sized versions that either come with feet so you can set them on the ground, or you can go cheaper and just buy the frame and screen so that it hangs from a fence, pergola, or wall.

 Expect to pay anything between $140 all the way up to nearly $700 depending on which kit and size you decide to buy.
 I recently reviewed the Carl’s Standing Screen kit (read the review here).

 There is a wide range available on Amazon.com, so all I am going to do is give you direct links into a cheap and small kit version with feet, and a cheaper hanging model.
 Browse around once on Amazon to choose the best size and set-up to suit your backyard movie night needs.

 - Cheap DIY Kit with Feet and Stand – view on Amazon

 - Cheap DIY Kit Hanging Screen Only – view on Amazon

 So, there you have it, I hope this has given you a great guide on how to plan an outdoor movie party so you put on an amazing night that will live on in the memory for years to come.

 If you do value the time it’s taken for me to put this guide together, then I would appreciate that you share it socially, and give me any feedback you might have.